balenaltd/handbook/Support.md

 How do you send a file through Front/Intercom?
 You can't, so instead it may be well worth C+Ping that file into a private Gist that you can then send to a customer, should the need arise.
 Gist is [here](https://gist.github.com/).

 ## The Support Week
 * **IMPORTANT** - During your 4 hour slot, covering support is your full time and we aim to respond to all questions within 20 minutes or so.
 If you find reasonable gaps while working on support then by all means work on other tasks, however you should not allow this to interfere with your support duties.
-Keep a close eye on Front, Zendesk, Gitter and Resin Talk, responding as quickly and as accurately as possible to any new message.
+Keep a close eye on Front, Zendesk, Gitter and forums.resion.io, responding as quickly and as accurately as possible to any new message.
 * **IMPORTANT** - always use the resin.io side panel to link tickets in front  to relevant conversations on Flowdock...
 If someone helps you out with a support ticket, but all their interaction is on flowdock, please ask them to create the link to the flowdock conversation where they contributed.
 If this is not done the assisting person **will not get any points** unfortunately.
-* You will be assigned support in the Monday call, based on the Support League Table (see above) and will cover support from the end of the meeting until the start of the call on the following Monday, excluding the weekend (see above for details on benefits on offer for weekend cover however!)
-* Every day at 2pm GMT the 2 engineers covering the middle 2 slots (i.e.: 11:00 - 19:00) gathers on Mumble with the support lead to discuss currently open tickets and clear up the Front inboxes.
-Please make sure you are available to attend these meetings so we can discuss conversations you are involved in.
-If your time zone makes this particularly difficult, let the support lead know and we can make an alternative arrangement.
+* You can choose your own hours using the spreadsheet, or you'll be tapped to schedule a week of support (with a 4-hour shift each week day).
 * Make yourself available for direct notifications in the r/user_happiness Flowdock room and on Front.
 These should be replied to as quickly as you reasonably can do.
-* When you support slot is coming to a close, remember to do a quick and informal handover with the support engineer who is replacing you.
-Just let him know what tickets are open and want things need attending to.
+* When you support slot is coming to a close, in Flowdock @mention the next support agent with what tickets are open and want things need attending to.

 ## Support Workflow
-This workflow specifically discusses dealing with support issues in Front, however these steps should be used for resin talk, zendesk and gitter with obvious adjustments - let the support lead know if you are unsure about this.
+This workflow specifically discusses dealing with support issues in Front, however these steps should be used for the forums, zendesk and gitter with obvious adjustments - let the support lead know if you are unsure about this.

 ### Important tips
 * We send a bunch of automated messages which users sometimes reply to.
 Occasionally they are sent as if they are from a member of the team, and are usually pretty obvious.
 One we send to every user is a hello/welcome message - sometimes users respond talking about what they want to do with resin and more rarely they use it as a thread to report an issue.
 Regardless it's important to note that we say `We read and reply to every message` here, so every time we get a reply to this message, it's vital to reply to it.